ankit-verma-209171/online-queuing-system/src/main/kotlin/queuesystem/questionare/case-studies.md

 Assuming that all the patients in the queue, including John, have no specific preferences for the doctors they want to consult, what will John’s estimated waiting time be when he joins the queue?

-> We'll be allocating the doctor that is available first,
+**Answer:**

-> using this strategy, we can find John's estimated time
+We'll be allocating the doctor that is available first, using this strategy, we can find John's estimated time

 | Time | Doctor A (avg.
 3mins) | Doctor B (avg.
 4mins) |
 |------|-----------------------|-----------------------|